xataio/pgroll/docs/README.md

 * [05_sql.json](../examples/05_sql.json)

-For convenience, `sql` migration allows to run the `up` expression on the complete phase (instead of the default, which is to run it on the start phase) by setting the `onComplete` flag:
+By default, `sql` operation cannot run together with other operations in the same migration.
+This is to ensure pgroll can correctly track the state of the database.
+However, it is possible to run `sql` operation together with other operations by setting the `onComplete` flag to `true`:

 ```json
 {